Sectoral Initiatives Program Funding to Accelerate Deployment of Professional Sales Designations

 CPSA’s graduated designation framework includes three designations: Certified Sales Associate (CSA), Certified Sales Professional (CSP) and Certified Sales Leader (CSL) developed in consultation with industry to recognize sales skill building at the foundational, advanced, and leadership career stages.
 The creation and expansion of skill assessments tools will allow Canadians to assess their skills relative to sales skills for career planning.
 New training modules will soon be developed to help publicly-funded education programs fill strategic sales training gaps, all in both official languages.

 “CPSA is the hub of the sales community, connecting employees, employers, educators, business and government in a common mission to establish standards, build skills, and make sales a profession in every sense of the word.
-The support of Minister Hajdu and the ESDC allows all of this to happen faster across the country and reinforces the importance of sales as a vital contributor to the Innovation Strategy and economic growth of our country”. said Peter Irwin, President and CEO of CPSA.
+The support of Minister Hajdu and the ESDC allows all of this to happen faster across the country and reinforces the importance of sales as a vital contributor to the Innovation Strategy and economic growth of our country” said Richard Louttet, Vice President, Education & Certification, CPSA.

 Patty Hajdu, Minister of Employment, Workforce Development and Labour said